 PLEASE EXCUSE OUR APPEARANCE AS OUR WEBSITE IS UNDER CONSTRUCTION!!!

-THE 2014 HEIDA HERMANNS INTERNATIONAL STRING COMPETITION IS ACCEPTING APPLICATIONS FROM VIOLINISTS, VIOLISTS, CELLISTS AND BASSISTS.
-PLEASE VISIT THE HEIDA HERMANNS COMPETITION SITE FOR COMPLETE DETAILS!!
+OCTOBER 3RD WAS THE DEADLINE FOR SUBMITTING APPLICATIONS FOR THE 2014 HEIDA HERMANNS INTERNATIONAL STRING COMPETITION.
+PLEASE VISIT THE HEIDA HERMANNS COMPETITION SITE (LINK BELOW) FOR COMPLETE DETAILS ON THE EVENT!!

 Heida Hermanns was a world-class concert pianist and child prodigy.
 A Jewish refugee, she fled Nazi Germany with her two great loves – her husband, Artur Holde and the music in her heart.
 Artur became her agent, and for many years, Heida had a very successful concert career.
 Artur and Heida eventually took up residence in Westport, Connecticut.
 After Artur’s passing, Heida founded this competition for piano, woodwinds, voice and strings in 1971.
 In 1972 – along with Josephine Barnett, Ruth Steinkraus Cohen, Brenda Lewis Cooper, Joanne DeBergh Dublin and Harriet Salerno – she founded this organization.
 Initially called Performers of Southern Connecticut, it quickly grew to become Performers of Connecticut.
 As the membership became more audience-based than performer-based, the name was changed to Connecticut Alliance for Music.
 Heida lived in Westport for over 40 years, promoting and endorsing all the arts.
 During her last years with us, the Competition was re-named in her honor.